ORIENTATION training will cover the following topics:

 - leadership in the University's efforts to foster better academic skills.

 Students often come to Tutorial & Instructional Programs not knowing about the wide selection of services offered.
-Many students use one-on-one tutoring but would benefit from other services, particularly Language Advice, Walk-In Services, and Supplemental Instruction.
+Many students use one-on-one tutoring but would benefit from other services, particularly English coaching, ASL coaching and, Walk-In Services.
 Tutors need to know about TIP services and be able to refer their students as needed.
 Please become familiar with our program offerings.

 CRLA and the TIP Training Program

 The Tutorial & Instructional Programs (TIP) training program has been certified by the College Reading & Learning Association (CRLA).
 The CRLA sets the international standards for tutor training programs.
 All 3 levels of CRLA training are offered as PST courses.

 - Tutors and coaches are required to complete Level 1/Regular training.

 - Tutors must complete five Level 1 training sessions with in the first two weeks after being hired.

 - Rhonda Madden is responsible for Level 1 training and scheduling of workshops.

 - Levels 2/Advanced and 3/Master are optional unless otherwise specified by your Supervisor.
 Rhonda Madden is responsible for Level 2 and Level 3.

 - If you leave your position at TIP and do not want to complete the course, ask your Supervisor for a course withdrawal form.